Lophelia II 2008 Explorers

 Temple University

-Jay Lunden is a second year grad student pursuing his MS. Having completed his BS in May 2007 at Temple University, Lunden is just getting started in marine research and will be studying corals, namely Lophelia pertusa, and their tolerances of certain physical parameters, including temperature, dissolved oxygen, and pH.
-He hopes to pursue a PhD and teach at the college level in the future.
+Jay is a second year grad student pursuing his M.S. degree.
+He completed his B.S. in May 2007 at Temple University.
+Jay is just getting started in marine research and will be studying corals, namely Lophelia pertusa, and their tolerances of certain physical parameters including temperature, dissolved oxygen, and pH.
+He hopes to pursue a Ph.D. and teach at the college level in the future.
+Jay enjoys running, spending time with friends, weight training, bars with cover bands, and his Honda Civic.

-Matthew Porter is a senior majoring in biology at The Pennsylvania State University.
-He has previously worked on a project that used GIS software to manipulate high-resolution photomosaics from seep sites in the Gulf of Mexico to help determine community structure.
-Currently, he is helping to create and establish aquaria to maintain deep-sea coral, and applying to graduate schools.
+Matthew Porter is currently a senior majoring in biology at The Pennsylvania State University.
+He has previously worked on a project that used GIS software to manipulate high-resolution photo-mosaics from seep sites in the Gulf of Mexico, to help determine community structure.
+Currently, he is helping to help create and establish aquaria to maintain deep sea coral, and applying to graduate schools.

 Research Associate

-Andrea M. Quattrini is a research associate at the University of North Carolina - Wilmington (UNCW), Center for Marine Science.
-She has worked in Dr. Steve W. Ross’ lab since 2002 and has participated in over a dozen offshore cruises off the southeastern United States.
-Quattrini has worked on numerous projects investigating open ocean, shelf-edge, and deep coral ecosystems.
+Andrea is a research associate at the University of North Carolina Wilmington (UNCW), Center for Marine Science.
+She has worked in Dr. Steve W. Ross’s lab since 2002 and has participated in over a dozen offshore cruises off the southeastern United States.
+Andrea has worked on numerous projects investigating open ocean, shelf-edge, and deep coral ecosystems.
 Her research interests include the diversity, distribution, and connectivity of deep-sea corals and associated fauna.
 She also has interests in taxonomy, ecology, and life history strategies of marine fishes, particularly those that live in shallow and deep reef habitats.
-She holds a BS in biology from Millersville University and an MS in marine biology from UNCW.
-In January 2009, Quattrini will begin the PhD program at Temple University, where she will continue deep-sea coral investigations under the direction of Dr. Erik Cordes.
+Andrea holds a BS in biology from Millersville University and a MS in marine biology from UNCW.
+In January 2009, Andrea will begin the PhD program at Temple University, where she will continue deep-sea coral investigations under the direction of Dr. Erik Cordes.

 Arunima Sen is just starting her PhD at Penn State University.
-She received her BA from Earlham College in Indiana, where she majored in biology.
-In true liberal arts fashion, she has worked on a number of completely unrelated projects, ranging from old growth forest ecology to obligate army-ant-following bird behavior and population dynamics of coastal gastropods.
-She plans to focus her graduate work on deep-sea chemosynthetic communities.
-She hopes that an advanced degree will not deflect from her interest in grassroots conservation and environmental policy.
+She received her BA from Earlham College, Indiana, where she majored in Biology.
+In true liberal arts fashion, she has worked on a number of completely unrelated projects, ranging from old growth forest ecology to obligate army-ant-following bird behaviour and population dynamics of coastal gastropods.
+She plans to focus her graduate work on deep sea chemosynthetic communities, but the specifics of her project still need to be fleshed out.
+She loves travel and hopes that her research will take her to many different corners of the world.
+She also hopes that an advanced degree will not deflect from her interest in grassroots conservation and environmental policy.

-Jeff Snyder owns of SeaVision Marine Services, LLC, a small Rhode Island-based business that provides hydrographic survey and remotely operated vehicle (ROV) services for both inshore and offshore clients.
-A former Navy Special Operations Officer with a BS in geology from Duke University and an MS in geosystems from the Massachusetts Institute of Technology, Snyder has more than 12 years of experience conducting operations to support marine search, survey, and underwater investigation projects.
+Jeff Snyder is the owner of SeaVision Marine Services LLC, a small business based in Rhode Island that provides hydrographic survey and remotely-operated vehicle services for both inshore and offshore clients.
+A former Navy Special Operations Officer with a B.S. in Geology from Duke and an M.S. in Geosystems from MIT, Jeff carries over 12 years of experience conducting operations to support marine search, survey, and underwater investigation projects.
 He is a USCG-licensed captain and an ACSM-certified hydrographer.
-Snyder is the senior project manager for ROV operations that support the three legs of this NOAA research cruise.
+Jeff is the senior project manager for all remotely-operated vehicle operations to support the three legs of this NOAA research cruise.

 Doug Weaver